 The working group embraces an “Agile Development mindset” and follows the Scrum framework, with an Advisory Team, Product Owners at each institution, a Scrum team, and a Scrum Master.
-More details about the application of Scrum to this working group’s activities are available in the Proposal to Apply Scrum Framework for TRLN Discovery.
+We also collaborate with a metadata team of subject matter experts.

-“TRLN Discovery” is a collaborative software development project to implement a modern and open-source discovery service which allows the user to conveniently find and access materials from all TRLN member libraries within a single search environment.
+“TRLN Discovery” is a collaborative software development project to implement a modern and open-source shared catalog which allows users to conveniently find and access materials from all TRLN member libraries within each institutions search environment.
 It is unique in uniting the catalogues of multiple independent institutions who are not part of the same system.
 Learn more about the project below.
-Questions or requests for more detail may be directed to firstname.lastname@example.org.
+Questions or requests for more detail may be directed to email@example.com.

 TRLN Discovery will maximize the value of libraries’ collections by developing a conveniently managed and customizable discovery service that enables users to effectively and efficiently locate and access research materials from the Duke, NCCU, NCSU, and UNC libraries.